azl6/cursomc-ionic/README.md

 ### Frontend mobile app, built during the Udemy course Spring Boot, Hibernate, REST, Ionic, JWT, S3, MySQL, MongoDB, by @Nelio Alves
 ### link to the course: https://www.udemy.com/course/spring-boot-ionic/

+### The frontend has to be run simultaniously with its backend, located at: https://github.com/azold6/cursomc

 ### Technologies used:

 + HTML